-After two decades building and running broadcast and network infrastructure, I'm at home in systems where downtime isn't an option and there's no maintenance window to hide in.
+After two decades building and running broadcast and network infrastructure, I'm at home in systems where downtime isn't an option — and I get there by teaching myself whatever the system in front of me demands.
 I still do it every day.
 But the problems I pick up on my own time keep pulling toward IT and cloud infrastructure, and that's where I'd like to take things next.
 If you're working on something hard, let's talk.

 Broadcast was the proving ground.
 The instincts — keep it up, stay calm, learn the new thing fast — come with me to whatever you're running.